-Behavioral health and human services providers, like their clients, face and overcome new challenges every day.
+Behavioral health and human services providers face and overcome new challenges every day.
 From a business-operations perspective, agencies face increased demand for services, staff shortages, increased compliance requirements, and must provide substantial care documentation and outcomes measures to governmental regulators.
 And on the clinical side, caregiver teams are dealing with increased demand, coupled with the fact that those individuals are presenting with an ever-broader array of service needs.

 Expecting the unexpected is not new for behavioral health providers, which routinely pivot to meet new demands.
 So how can your organization adapt and thrive in this environment?

 Turn to your best employee: your Electronic Health Record (EHR).